Publishers, Plugins, and LTI with Moodle ISU

 Publishers

 Publishers are companies that prepare and issue resources (textbooks, indexes, abstracts, study guides, question banks, etc.) for educational markets.
 Publishers often offer internal or external methods to integrate their content directly into Moodle ISU.
-The preferred process when supporting faculty and students with publisher content is through the use of a Learning Tools Interoperability (LTI) from an external website (supported by the publisher) that links directly into Moodle ISU.
+The preferred process when supporting faculty and students with publisher content is through the use of a Learning Tools Interoperability (LTI) from an external website (supported by the publisher) that links directly into the Learning Management System (LMS).

 Learning Tools Interoperability (LTI)